+Initially define the 'vars' macro to analyze v1...v3.

-DEFINE !vars() v1 v2 v3 !ENDDEFINE. !commands
+DEFINE !vars() v1 v2 v3 !ENDDEFINE.

+!commands

-We can redefine the variables macro to analyze different variables:
+Redefine 'vars' macro to analyze different variables.

 DEFINE !vars() v4 v5 !ENDDEFINE.

 !commands

 '''

 The !commands macro would be easier to use if it took the variables to analyze as an argument rather than through another macro.
 The following section shows how to do that.